 HOW DO I AUDITION FOR A PLACE?

-The auditions will take place on Sunday 13th JUNE 2021 from 2.00pm – 7.00pm.
+The auditions will take place in 2022 on TBC from 2.00pm – 7.00pm.
 You will be required to attend the full workshop.

 Please complete the SENIOR APPLICATION FORM on the SLYT website and submit as soon as possible and prior to the audition.